 The Ten of Swords tarot card depicts a man lying on his stomach, perhaps dead, with 10 swords stabbed in his back.
 The lower part of his body is covered with a red cape, which shows he is a man of good stature.
+There is also the opposite card i.e. the 10 Of Swords Reversed or Ten Of Swords Reversed which is also explained below for the benefit of our readers.

 A dark sky contrasts with bright sunshine, bringing hope to this horrific scene.
 The sea is calm, despite all the unhappiness around, suggesting that there is always peace even in moments of sadness.

-Ten of Swords in an Upright Position
+10 of Swords in an Upright Position

 This card that the seeker has been affected in a big way by something absolutely unforeseen and not anticipated.
 The character here feels betrayed as he was stabbed in the back.
 This suggests that in life we can never control everything.
 That is why such situations are unavoidable.